CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

      ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/enablealert.png "Add a Namespace")

 1. So far, we have enabled the alerts and you can see these alerts using Log analytic workspace and Azure Monitor, to read more about this:  https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview

+## Summary

+In this exercise, you have configured Azure Monitor container insights for an unmonitored AKS cluster and reviewed them.
+Also, you have set up the alerts for the recommendations.

 ## Lab ends